 - Recruiting Volunteers: You need to provide detailed opportunity descriptions and have a process to notify volunteers about new opportunities.
 A mass notification can go to all your existing volunteers to alert them that your program is still active and provide information on upcoming opportunities.

-- Screening and Approving Volunteers: As the volunteers will have one-on-one contact with students through phone, email, and video conferencing, it is imperative schools screen and approve each volunteer.
+- Screening and Approving Volunteers: As the volunteers will have contact with students through phone, email, and video conferencing, it is imperative schools screen and approve each volunteer.
 You must also have a process to coordinate volunteer opportunities, obtain the volunteer’s information, complete background clearances, and maintain the volunteer’s record throughout the year.

 - Managing Volunteer Program: You will need to communicate with all volunteers about open opportunities, as well as have an accessible registration form so volunteers can register online.
 Tracking volunteer hours will also be important to ensure students and schools are receiving an adequate level of support.